moreheadm/open_gov_access/.augment/commands/public-comments-summary-xml.md

 - Never include explanatory prose or status messages in the XML file itself.
 - The only stdout output should be the confirmation message with the output file path.
+- Make sure to include one moment for each supervisor and mayor. if they said nothing mention that.